nichsedge/digital-garden/content/Read/Goodreads/Principles for Dealing with the Changing World Order Why Nations Succeed and Fail.md

 ---
-title: "Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail"
+title: 'Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail'
-author: "Ray Dalio"
+author: Ray Dalio
-date: "2024/11/30"
+date: '2024-11-30'
+tags:
+- book
 ---

 # Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail